ELIFE-ASU/Patents/README.md

 Uses data from the SureChEMBL database to analyze compound usage over time within patents.

+## Code

+This code performs a variety of tasks relating to network & molecular assembly analysis of the SureChemBL database.
+The various scripts are organized here by tasks - individual files & methods have comments within them describing their exact usages.

+### Chemical Properties (MA, MW, bonds, etc...)
+Visualizations

+- `MA_distribution.ipynb`

+Visualizes MA & Molecular Weight distribution (x-axis: MA, y-axis: count) for compounds sampled from different 5-year intervals.

+- `assembly_analysis.ipynb`

+Workhorse jupyter notebook containing various ideas & graphs for visualizing MA data.
+These visualizations mainly resulted in the chemical properties & social factors figures in the manuscript, as well as a number of SI figures.
+The topics found in this notebook include: New Compound MA vs Full Database MA (and various tests, including an expected MA from molecular weight, wasserstein tests between new & full compounds, and normal distribution tests for each month of sampling); MA increases across all types of sampling; MA distributions over time intervals (similar to `MA_distribution.ipynb`); Molecular Weight time series analyses; Molecular Weight & MA spearman correlations & plots, including exact & inexact MA values; Bonds & MA spearman correlations and plots, also including exact & inexact MA values; MA predictions using ML techniques, particularly exponential smoothing; MA & Degree (usage) correlations; and preliminary fragment analysis.

+- `fragment_diversity.ipynb`

+Tests various fragment hypothesis - number of unique fragments over time (more detailed figure is in chemical properties manuscript figure), different types of fragments over time, time-ordering of fragment analyses (forward in time, reversed, and mixed) which tests if innovative fragments are based on historical contigencies, and fragment/copy number log/log plots.
+Also has some potential tests (e.g., relative frequency of high-bond count fragments) at the end which could be interesting.

+### Chemical Properties (MW, MW, bonds, etc...)
+Analysis & Data Collection

+- `assemblyCalcs_cheminformatics.py`

+** Outdated ** Calculates molecular weight from sampled compounds (MA is already calculated for these compounds).

+Uses RDKit MolDescriptors library to calculate molecular weight

+Outdated because there are more integrated methods of calculating molecular weight (along with bonds & other chemical descriptors) in other scripts.

+- `assemblyCalcs_degrees.py`

+Links MA values of compounds with network degree.
+These data are used in the social factors figure, where degree represents usage.
+The hypothesis is that degree (usage) has an influence on the MA of the compound.
+Also links different quantiles of degrees (e.g., 90th percentile of degrees) with MA.

+- `assemblyCalcs_percentiles.py`

+** Outdated ** Calculates MA values of compounds with high preferential attachment value.
+The hypothesis was that high-attachment compounds have lower MA, but this line of questioning was replaced by a degree analysis.
+Also uses the old Monte-Carlo based MA calculation instead of the updated AssemblyGo package.

+- `assemblyCalcs_samples.py`

+** Main Assembly Calculation Script ** Calculates MA values in parallel using AssemblyGo package with a timeout of 300 seconds.
+This script was used to calculate MA values over Full samples, New samples, cost data, author/assignee samples, and other data sources.

+- `assembly_analysis.py`

+Links MA calculations with molecular weight & bonds.

+- `build_mol_files.py`

+Takes InChI representations of data (standard SureChemBL storage) and converts them into molecular object files (.mol, also can used as .sdf), which is necessary for AssemblyGo MA calculations.
+This script also takes completed MA .txt files and moves them into the correct directory structure on Agave.

+- `cpd_similarity.ipynb`

+Calculates the similarity between compounds invented within different 5-year time intervals.
+This was not used in the manuscript, but was based on the hypothesis that compounds invented near each other are more similar than those invented further away.

+- `fragment_diversity.py`

+Workhorse script which: finds fragments from MA .txt result files, builds fragments into iGraph objects, and determines if a given fragment is a unique fragment (given a specific time-ordering - see `fragment_diversity.ipynb` for different sequencing) using iGraph's isomorphic_vf2 test.

+- `fragment_diversity_parallel.py`

+** Outdated ** Failed attempt to parallelize `fragment_diversity.py` - abandoned due to sequencing, since each sampled set of MAs needed to have a specific ordering.

+- `get_MA_results.py`

+Takes .txt output files from the AssemblyGo algorithm and stores the label (identifying number/ID of the compound, listed as the first part of the filename), MA value, and time it took for the MA algorithm to complete as a .csv file.

+### Cost Vizualization & Analysis

+- `cost_influence.ipynb`

+Uses cost data (collected by Hessam Mehr & Dario Caramelli) & MA values to build correlations between price & MA.
+Also includes time-series analysis of cost over time.

+- `cost_timewise_influence.py`

+Script to merge cost compounds (sampled separately from SureChemBL) with SureChemBL time-series data to build a time-series analysis (results & vizualization found in `cost_influence.ipynb`)

+### Network Vizualizations

+- `bipartite_network_analysis.ipynb`

+** Outdated ** Basic plots describing network stats (average degree, largest connected component size, number of edges, average clustering coefficient) for SureChemBL networks over time.
+Updated & better plots can be found in `network_analysis.ipynb`

+- `network_analysis.ipynb`

+Plots describing bipartite network statistics, such as degree distributions & powerlaw fits, avg degree of both compounds and patents, sizes of compounds & patents and exponential fits, and largest connected compound sizes.
+Many of these plots are found in the SI, and the network stats manuscript figure is based on ideas first graphed here.

+- `occurance_viz.ipynb`

+** Outdated ** Basic plots representing the occurance of compounds within patents - these were an attempt to see if compounds followed a "rich-get-richer" model, which was found using preferential attachment instead.

+### Network Analysis

+- `get_bipartite_network_data.py`

+Calculates network statistics across the cpd-patent SureChemBL bipartite network by month, including number of nodes, edges, cpds, patents,  average degrees of both, and the largest connected component size.
+These data are used to build the network statistics manuscript figure.

+- `get_cpd_network_data.py`

+Builds & calculates network statistics for a compound-only SureChemBL network, which are individually built for each month.
+Statistics include nodes, edges, average & max degree, as well as largest connected component size and average clustering coefficient.

+- `network_analysis.py`

+Finds both new IDs (IDs which were previously not in the network previously - these are used as the basis for the New ID sampling for MA calculations) and largest connected component IDs.

+- `pageRank.ipynb`

+Basic plots & descriptions of PageRank analysis - this was an attempt to track innovative compounds over time, with the hypothesis of comopunds that have a high connectivity (or a highly variable, positive connectivity) are innovative.

+- `pageRank.py`

+Calculates PageRank statistics for all compounds & patents within the SureChemBL networks over months.

+### SureChemBL Data

+- `cpd_analysis.py`

+Samples compounds over months from novel compounds (`sample_compounds_unique()` method) and full database (`sample_compounds` method).
+Also includes various tests to find the highest degree compounds (see `assemblyCalcs_degrees.py`) and compounds from Llanos et al, 2019, as a hypothesis as to where specific compounds were listed in the database.

+### Societal Factors Vizualizations

+- `patent_MA_analysis.ipynb`

+Workhorse notebook, analyzes changes in MA across authors, assignees, and classifications - also organizes and samples from patent author/assignee/classification lists, as well as performs dropout tests.
+Various plots from here are found in the SI, and the delta-MA plots are the initial versions of the ones found in the societal factors manuscript figure.

 ## Data

 The data for this project (will be) stored on Cradle in the `SureChemBL` directory, as well as backed up on Alice Lab Mac.
 This describes the file structure of all data generated from SureChemBL, as well as descriptions.